top of page

 1 CTF Research.png

-The UX Research team and I used Usertesting.com to determine the form's usability and functionality.
-Improvements were made across teams and the final MVP was launched successfully to market.
+After testing improvements were made across teams and the final MVP was launched successfully to market.

 macbook-pro-mockup-with-a-trippy-and-fun-composition-572-el.png